 Avoid asking my learners to download an app on their devices?

 To avoid asking your learners to download the Go.Learn app, keep in mind that they can use the desktop version of the platform from a browser on supported tablet devices.
-For more information on specific cases, it’s best to reach out to Docebo’s Customer Success team through the Communication Center.
+For more information on specific cases, it’s best to reach out to Docebo’s Customer Experience team through the Communication Center.

 Use catalogs so my learners can self-enroll into courses or purchase them?